errata-c/PBD/design.md

 Compliance could be added to the collision constraints as well, if desired.
 This would in effect make the collisions a bit softer.
 That could be a desirable effect.
 Just like the damping, this could also be made optional.

 XPBD makes mention of the Lagrange multiplier being accumulated over multiple constraint iterations.
 This is only needed when we process each constraint multiple times per substep.
 I might try this in another branch to see if it actually improves performance or accuracy.

-We need a way to allow the users to apply external forces on a per-particle basis.

 # Todo: